OSGeo/gdal/doc/source/programs/gdal_contour.rst

 .. option:: -i <interval>

     Elevation interval between contours.
+Ignored if -fl is used.

 .. option:: -off <offset>

     Offset from zero relative to which to interpret intervals.
+Ignored if -fl is used.

 .. option:: -fl <level>